This post may contain affiliate links. Please read our disclosure policy.

 - Make your favorite smoothie with fresh pomegranate seeds.
 The seeds will add a slight tart flavor which is perfect for all types of sweet smoothies.

-How to Peel and Cut a Pomegranate with water
+How to Peel and Cut a Pomegranate

 - First, grab a bowl and fill it up with water so you can have it ready for soaking the seeds.

 - Next, lay the pomegranate on the center of a wooden cutting board.
-Using a sharp knife, carefully slice off ¼ of an inch off the top and bottom of the pomegranate.
+Using a sharp knife, carefully slice ¼ of an inch off the top and bottom of the pomegranate.

 - While you are slicing the pomegranate’s edges, you want to make sure you see thin ridges on the surface of it.
 You should see anywhere between five and six ridges inside the pomegranate.